The American Journal of Pathology

 Product Inserts: Cite in text only: (Affymetrix technical note: Globin Reduction Protocol: A Method for Processing Whole Blood RNA Samples for Improved Array Results.
 Santa Clara, CA).Web sites: Cite in text only.
 See Data Supplements section below for proper use of web site references.
 Use the doi when available.
 Include the name of the institution sponsoring the web site, URL address with direct linkage to the referenced information, and date of last access.

 Figure Legends.
 Figure legends should be submitted as part of the manuscript (separate from the figure files) and should describe any staining method and degree of magnification.
 If the exact scale is critical, scale bars should be used on the photograph and specified in the legend.
 Figure legends should adequately describe all descriptors: arrows, arrowheads, scale bars, insets, asterisks, boxes/circles/etc in line graphs, and any other notations.
 Descriptive text, rather than graphics inserted into the text, should be used when possible (eg, closed circles, open boxes, etc); alternatively, a legend key should be included in the figure.
 Statistical significance (eg, P values) should be clearly defined by asterisks (*, **, ***) or by other sequential symbols: *, †, ‡, §, ¶, ∥; these may be doubled up if needed.
 P values should be labeled by symbol in the image, with definitions appearing only in the legend (eg, *P < 0.05, **P < 0.01, ***P < 0.001).
 Labeling of data as not significant (NS) is unnecessary.
 All abbreviations should also be defined.Data Supplements and Non-Traditional Media.
 Figures and tables that are critical to the evaluation and understanding of the research presented, but which cannot be accommodated via the print medium (eg, video), will be considered part of the manuscript submission.
 Details of reagents (ie, oligonucleotides, antibodies) should be part of the main manuscript and not Supplemental Data (see Materials and Methods).
 Such files will be peer reviewed and published on the Journal website if the manuscript is accepted.
 Inclusion of supplementary material is at the discretion of the Editors, and data may be moved to the main article at their request.
 Supplemental figures (PDF, TIFF, or EPS), tables (MS Word or Excel), and legends (MS Word) should be prepared as above.
 Supplemental material published on the Journal website is subject to the same copyright as applies to the printed article.
 Online data will remain associated with its article and is not subject to any modifications or updates after publication.
-Authors of accepted manuscripts will be charged US$95 per supplemental data file to be published on the Journal website (up to 1MB; files over 1MB will be charged an additional US$95 per megabyte).
-Authors are therefore encouraged to minimize the size of their supplemental data files.
+Beginning January 1, 2016, authors of accepted manuscripts will NOT be charged for supplemental data to be published on the Journal website.
+However, authors are still encouraged to minimize the size of their supplemental data files.

 Complex data sets such as microarray data and gene sequences should be deposited in a reliable public archive.
 Microarray repositories should comply with the Minimum Information About a Microarray Experiment (MIAME) guidelines (http://www.mged.org/Workgroups/MIAME/miame_1.1.html).
 Examples include Gene Expression Omnibus (http://www.ncbi.nlm.nih.gov/geo) and Array Express (http://www.ebi.ac.uk/arrayexpress).
 Tissue microarray data exchange specifications can be found at http://www.biomedcentral.com/1472-6947/3/5.
 Otherwise, the data may be published as supplemental data on the Journal's website (http://ajp.amjpathol.org).Other materials that are not required to understand and evaluate the article may be stored on an institutional website and referenced as a URL within the manuscript text.
 In this case, the authors must assume responsibility for maintaining a live, unrestricted link to the material from the URL published within the article, in perpetuity.
 Failure to maintain a live, unrestricted link may result in retraction of the article by the Editors.
 Material that has been published previously (print or online) is not acceptable for posting as supplementary data.
 Instead, the appropriate reference(s) to the original publication should be made in the text and references.